Continuous and other finitely generated canonical cofinal maps on ultrafilters: Basic Tukey reductions inherited under Tukey reducibility

-We would like to identify subsets of $\om$ with their characteristic functions.
-Of course, since the same finite set determines different characteristic functions on different domains.
-For $X\sse \om$, we let $\chi_X$ denote the characteristic function of $X$ with domain $\om$; and given $m<\om$, we let $\chi_X\re m$ denote the characteristic function of $X\cap m$ with domain $m$.
-We shall often abuse notation and use $X\re m$ to denote both the characteristic function $\chi_X\re m$ and the set $X\cap m$.
-No ambiguity will arise from this.
+We would like to identify subsets of $\om$ with their characteristic functions, as this will greatly simplify notation in the proofs.
+For $X\sse \om$, we let $\chi_X$ denote the characteristic function of $X$ with domain $\om$.
+If $X$ is infinite, we shall often abuse notation and use $X$ to denote both the set $X$ and its characteristic function $\chi_X$.
+Given $m<\om$, we let $\chi_X\re m$ denote the characteristic function of $X\cap m$ with domain $m$.
+Whenever no ambiguity arises, we shall abuse notation and use $X\re m$ to denote both the characteristic function $\chi_X\re m$ and the set $X\cap m$.
+For precision throughout, for $s\in 2^{<\om}$, we use the notation $[[s]]$ to denote $s^{-1}(\{1\})$, the set of $i$ in the domain of $s$ for which $s(i)=1$.
+For pointwise images of a function $f$ on a set $S$, we shall use the notation $f[S]$ to denote $\{f(x):x\in S\}$.
+In Sections \ref{sec.Fubit} and following, for a tree $T\sse [\om]^{<\om}$, we shall use $[T]$ to denote the set of all {\em branches} through $T$, meaning the collection of all maximal branches (if there are any finite maximal branches) and all cofinal branches (if there are any infinite branches) through $T$.
+This will not cause any ambiguity.